Elsie19/Elsie19/docs/_posts/2025-11-29-rust-rules-and-guidelines.md

 ### Four-sided Circles

 A circle is defined as a shape where all points are the same distance from a given point, the center.
-Thus, it is illogical that a circle can have a property where it has four sides, because that violates its inherent identity, so we could define it in code as this:
+Thus, it is illogical that a circle can have a property where it has four sides because that violates its inherent identity, so we could define it in code as this:

 ```rust
 struct Point {